abusaeed2433/JavaBasic/src/q_Interfaces/info4.md

 ## Example-3
-- It is possible that the same person is a `Singer` as well as a `Player`,
+- It is possible that the same student is a `Singer` as well as a `Player`,
   ```
   interface SingerPlayer extends Singer, Player{